633 W 5th Street #2890

 California has done away with the distinction between “invitee,” “licensee,” or “trespasser.”
 When pinning down legal liability, we look to reasonableness.
 The term “premises” includes land, premises, or places of business in the definitions below.
 The term “possessor” means the person in possession of the premises.

 (a)Everyone is responsible, not only for the result of his or her willful acts but also for an injury occasioned to another by his or her want of ordinary care or skill in the management of his or her property or person, except so far as the latter has, wilfully or by want of ordinary care, brought the injury upon himself or herself.
 The design, distribution, or marketing of firearms and ammunition is not exempt from the duty to use ordinary care and skill required by this section.
-The extent of liability in these cases gets defined by the Title on Compensatory Relief.
+The extent of liability in these cases gets defined by the Title of Compensatory Relief.
 (Source Ca Civil Code Sec.
 1714.)

 Under the California rule, a possessor of property is liable for all physical damages.
 Also, liability attaches if the condition or defect caused an injury.
-So if it’s on the premises, and the plaintiff establishes the owner failed to maintain or inspect, liability is present.
+So liability is present if it’s on the premises, and the plaintiff establishes the owner failed to maintain or inspect.

 So what this means to you as an injury victim is that a garage owner knows about the defect.
 Did he know that one of the parking spaces got splashed with leaked oil? (but would not appear to be oily or slippery due to poor lighting, trash on the floor, etc., to a reasonable visitor, with no prior knowledge).

 In that case, the premises owner or controller may be liable to a guest.
 But the guest must be without notice of the danger.
 Then he or she had to suffer an injury from the danger.

 The best defense for a parking garage owner to a victim who used to be the victim was a “trespasser.”
 And this is because the least legal protection got extended to the trespasser.